 Like other social media platforms, Twitter is a great place for your business to advertise.
 With so many users (more than 336 million monthly, to be exact) scrolling their newsfeeds on a daily basis, it just makes sense for organizations to have an active presence.

 Wondering how to optimize your Twitter presence for effective marketing results?
 You may be surprised to learn you’re not alone.
 Many are turning to twitter marketing to help expand their following and increase revenue.

 But how does it all work?
 Let’s break down some specifics.

 Let's talk more about how Twitter can be used as a marketing tool.

 Goals and Impact of Twitter Marketing

 As you would with any marketing campaign, a Twitter marketing campaign begins with determining your goals and being able to communicate them.
 Why should your team be on Twitter?
+What's the best time to post on Twitter?
 What goals are you trying to accomplish by advertising or otherwise engaging on this platform?

 In order to determine your own goals, it may help to do some research on your competitors’ campaigns, their Twitter marketing success, or campaigns run by other brands on Twitter.
 Twitter will sometimes share case studies or other results of brand marketing campaigns as it boosts interest in their platform.

 Take advantage of this by looking to case studies to see the possible effects Twitter marketing could have on your business.
 Examples of goals organizations have achieved through the execution of Twitter marketing are: